 Best for Instant Pot: The Family-Friendly Keto Instant Pot Cookbook

-The 100+ family-friendly recipes that follow rely only on “high” and “low” pressure settings, so you’ll be able to pull them off no matter which Instant Pot model you have.
+The 100+ family-friendly recipes are quick and effortless, so you’ll be able to pull them off no matter which Instant Pot model you have.

 Best Vegetarian: Ketotarian

 While most of the recipes are suitable for a vegan keto diet, some also include eggs and ghee.
-Others give an option to include wild-caught fish and shellfish, for any pescatarian keto dieters out there.
+Others give the option to include wild-caught fish and shellfish for any pescatarian keto dieters out there.
 Even if you’re not vegetarian, the recipes in this cookbook are a good way to optimize your vitamin and mineral intake while staying within your goals.

 Best for Meal Planning: Keto Meal Prep

-The book is split into three major meal plan types—beginner, performance, and maintenance—so whether you’re brand new to meal prepping, or you’re just looking for new recipes to add some variety to an already well-established routine, you’ll find something here.
+The book is split into three major meal plan types—beginner, performance, and maintenance.
+Whether you’re brand new to meal prepping, or you’re just looking for new recipes to add some variety to an already well-established routine, you’ll find something here.
 The book also includes meal plans specifically designed for those who live an active lifestyle and want a little more protein.

 Best for Desserts: The Ultimate Guide to Keto Baking

-The initial keto baking education is followed by more than 150 sweet and savory baked recipes that include step-by-step instructions for everything from desserts to breads and rolls to crackers.
+The initial keto baking education is followed by more than 150 sweet and savory baked recipes that include step-by-step instructions for everything from desserts and breads to rolls and crackers.